 An insurance claim is made by a claimant who may or may not be the insurance policyholder.
 While most claims are made by the policyholder, a non-policyholder can still file a claim if they believe they have suffered damages for something that is insured.
 For instance, if you’re in a car accident, you may file a claim against the other motorist’s insurance.

-Claims are tightly regulated by the laws of each state, and each insurance company has its own process for regulating claims.
+Because the McCarran-Ferguson Act of 1945 designates insurance as a state responsibility, claims are regulated by the same 50-state system that rules most insurance particulars.
+State insurance claim regulations tend to be fairly tight, and each insurance company has its own process for regulating claims.
 The type of claim also plays a role in the regulation process.
 For example, a doctor’s bill (medical claim) is very different from an E&O insurance claim and therefore would have a different regulation process.

-While the process can vary, typically, the life of a claim goes like this: First, a loss occurs – car accident, home fire, flood, hospital bill, etc. Next, someone submits a claim to the insurer.
-Remember this may or may not be the policyholder.
-Once the claim is submitted, a claims examiner checks that they have complete information and compares it to the policy to verify the loss is actually covered.
-Then, a claims adjuster digs deeper into the specifics of the claim to determine whether or not the insurance company will in fact pay.
+While the process can vary, typically, the life of a claim goes like this: First, some event causes a loss – car accident, home fire, flood, hospital bill, etc. Next, the claimant submits their claim to the insurer.
+Once the claim is submitted, a claims examiner at the insurer (or their third-party insurance claims management company) checks that the claim has complete information and compares it to the policy to verify the loss is actually covered.
+Then, a claims adjuster digs deeper into the specifics of the claim to determine whether or not the insurance company will, in fact, pay, and to what amount.

-The claims-management process is like an assembly line.
+The claim-management process is like an assembly line.
 Each person along the way plays a specific role and performs a distinct function.
-Each step of the process provides an opportunity for the insurance company to find legitimate reasons why they don’t need to pay the claim.
+Each step of the claim-management process provides an opportunity for the insurance company to ensure a claim or its amount is legitimate.
 Unfortunately, each step also provides the chance for human error and customer frustration.
 The claim is unable to advance to the next stage until the person in charge of its current stage is satisfied.
-Because of this, claims can often get held up when requests for information aren’t fulfilled in a timely manner.
+Because of this, claims can often get held up when requests for information aren’t fulfilled in a timely manner – these delays can also make an insurer’s claim-management process a regulatory risk if it isn’t tight.
 For more in-depth information, see our claims processing blog.

-The vital role of claims management in the insurance industry
+What is the purpose of claims management in the insurance industry?

-Paying people for their insured losses is what the insurance industry is supposed to do, at the most basic level.
-This would never happen without claims submission and processing.
-When claims are processed badly (slowly, inefficiently, without attention to detail, etc.) it can harm both the customer who is relying on the claim payment to recover their losses AND the insurance company, who may not catch instances of fraud or other reasons a claim should not be paid – resulting in losing money.
+When claims are processed badly (slowly, inefficiently, without attention to detail, etc.) it can harm both the customer who is relying on the claim payment to recover their losses AND the insurance company, which may not catch instances of fraud or which may run into regulatory trouble – resulting in losing money.